gearglow/ReptiliaWithATwist/The List.md

 "Right?
 They're like sodium and water," Elysia replied.
 "You'd think their flirting would've moved past tugging on each other's pig-tails by now," she added, rather more loudly.

-Hermione burst out laughing, even as both Ron and Malfoy both shot her a dirty look.
+Hermione burst out laughing, even as both Ron and Malfoy shot her a dirty look.

 "And anyway," Ron said, turning back to Malfoy, "at least *my* dad's not in the paper for being an evil git!
 Does you mum prefer him as a glorified lawn ornament, or as dementor chow?
 My bet's the statue -- probably the only time it's gotten hard since she had you!"